Drinking and driving.

 While drunk-driving crashes are one-way alcohol use can end lives, we offer a few others that illustrate how it can have deadly consequences.

 Excessive drinking can lead to alcohol poisoning, and death can result from that.
-Binge drinkers are especially at risk for alcohol poisoning that can lead to death.
+Binge drinkers are especially at risk for alcohol poisoning which can lead to death.
 According to the Mayo Clinic, a fatal dose of alcohol can be consumed before a person loses consciousness.

 “Even when you’re unconscious, or you’ve stopped drinking, alcohol continues to be released from your stomach and intestines into your bloodstream, and the level of alcohol in your body continues to rise,” the Mayo Clinic writes.